wanchoo93/wanchoo93.github.io/_publications/2012-10-01-paper-title-number-4.md

 ---

 **Since the paper is on the verge of completion, a copy of the paper can be made available only upon request.
 My email can be found on the left navigation pane.**
+You can read more about the project [here](https://wanchoo93.github.io/teaching/2016-spring-teaching-3)